Montana Public Records Search

 Montana Court Records

-To check a person's criminal history in Montana (or your own) register with RecordsFinder.com.
+To check someone's Montana criminal history (or your own) use RecordsFinder.com.
 Montana allows anyone to search another person's criminal records for a fee as long as you can provide enough identifying information including last name and birth date or social security number.
 Details on any convictions are found here but no records of family court cases or protection orders are included.

 A registry of sex offenders and/or those who are particularly violent can be found on RecordsFinder.com.
 The database is searchable by name or location, and individuals may sign up for email updates.